 I'm often asked by aspiring career-changers, food entrepreneurs, and young foodies if going to culinary school is "worth it".
-This is an interesting question.
+This is an interesting question, so I've spent some time writing a (long) overview of my thoughts on the matter.
 There's been more and more literature on this topic as the world of food become more and more "cool" and celebrity chefs take over mass media - all the while the average cook works 14 days and gets paid $10/hour.
 Before I get into the thick of it, here's a quick synopsis on what some the major media outlets have already said:

 Eater: Not really.
 It's awesome if someone else pays or you're a trust fund baby, but you'll have a hard time making the money back in restaurant kitchens and you can learn the skills simply working if you have the right mental attitude.

 Eater Round 2: No. Top-tier culinary schools are expensive (on par with 4 year private colleges) and salary increases with career progression in restaurants is pathetically flat.

 Eater Round 3: There are pros and cons.
 It's a good way to transition into the food world and form your foundations of knowledge in a structured, non-stressful environment but the debt is crushing - perhaps you should consider some alternatives?

 Lucky Peach: It depends, but generally speaking chefs do not care or hire based on culinary school, nor do they associate graduating from one to be correlated with better work ethic or ability.

 The Atlantic: Nah.
 Though European culinary schools seem to have their system figured out a lot better than us.